kevinslin/open-cdk/README.md

 - use cdk.json to store config values
     - for secrets, store the SSM|secretsmanager identifier
         - 🔸to create SSM|secretmanager values, you will still need to bootstrap by using the cli
-- #opinion scope config values by stage
+-  scope config values by stage
     ```json
     {
         "dev: {